Who can become a school governor, how to become one and other useful information about the role of governors.

 You can become a school governor by:

-Schools organise elections and tell parents and staff about them, but you can always ask a school whether there are vacancies now that need to be filled.
+Schools organise elections and tell parents and staff about them, but you can always ask a school whether there are vacancies on the governing body.

-Local Authority School Governor Application Form (pdf 48kb opens in a new window)
+Local Authority School Governor Application Form (word 48kb opens in new window)

-If you feel that this is the role for you, then please contact us.
+If you feel that this is the role for you, then please contact:

 In order to contact the governors of your child's school you will need to get in touch with the school in the first instance and they will make the contact on your behalf.
 You will not be able to contact the governors directly, but the school will treat your contact in confidence where appropriate and act as a mediary.